Beimnet27/Hospital-Management/README.md

 patient registration

-patient removal

-link or initiate an operation process for the patient
+linitiate an operation process for the patient

-it makes a priority queue for accidental cases

 # Used Languages

-The project is made of pure C++ with the help of advanced data sturctures and algorithms
+The project is made of pure C++

 # About
-It was my school project at first but after a while I add a lot of customizable features
+It is my first school project

-which can be applied in real world senario, you can check the functionality on your

-local machine